pvillela/rust-bench-diff/src/lib2.md

 # A Model of Time-Dependent Random Noise

 Following is a simple mathematical model of time-dependent random noise.
-This model is an aid to reasoning about time-dependent random noise and the `bench_diff` approach.
+This model is useful for reasoning about time-dependent noise and helps in understanding why `bench_diff` is more effective than traditional benchmarking for the comparison of latencies between two functions.

 Nonetheless, the model's fit with reality is not necessary to validate `bench_diff` as the test benchmarks discussed previously provide independent validation of the library.

 ## The Model